While we continue to keep each other safe this winter, there are still lots of ways to enjoy the healing power of the great outdoors.

 Christie Lake Conservation Area is a great place to bring your cross-country skis for a little trail action.
-Routers are multi-use and self-set.
+Routes are multi-use and self-set.
 After working up an appetite, you can hit The Tiny Shop Bakery directly across the street from the gates for some well-earned, freshly baked goodies to take home (they’ve got a variety of sweet and savoury pies to choose from).

 The Dundas Valley Rail Trail is another great place to cross-country ski because it just keeps going and going.
 Technically you can glide all the way to nearby Paris!

 3. Climb a Frozen Waterfall

 Yes, you read that right.
 Once Tiffany Falls in Ancaster freezes over, members of the Alpine Club of Canada and those taking a course with the adventure company OneAxe Pursuits are allowed to scale it.